-- 1. Specification: minimum purity of the active substance evaluated: 978 g/kg. - Chlorophacinone is considered a candidate for substitution in accordance with Article 10(1)(a), 10(1)(d) and 10(1)(e) of Regulation (EU) No 528/2012. - 3.
-The authorisations of biocidal products are subject to the following conditions: - a.
+- 1. Specification: minimum purity of the active substance evaluated: 955 g/kg (sum of isomers in a ratio of 50-80% cis and 20-50% trans isomers). - 2.
+Flocoumafen is considered a candidate for substitution in accordance with Article 10(1)(a) and 10(1)(e) of Regulation (EU) No 528/2012. - 3.
+The authorisations of biocidal products are subject to the following condition(s): - a.
 The product assessment shall pay particular attention to the exposures, the risks and the efficacy linked to any uses covered by an application for authorisation, but not addressed in the Union level risk assessment of the active substance.
 In addition, pursuant to point 10 of Annex VI to Regulation (EU) No 528/2012, the product assessment shall include an evaluation as to whether the conditions of Article 5(2) of Regulation (EU) No 528/2012 can be satisfied. - b.
 Products shall only be authorised for use in Member States where at least one of the conditions set in Article 5(2) of Regulation (EU) No 528/2012 is met. - c.
-The nominal concentration of chlorophacinone in the products shall not exceed 50 mg/kg in products other than contact formulations and shall not exceed 2000 mg/kg in contact formulations. - d.
+The nominal concentration of flocoumafen in the products shall not exceed 50 mg/kg. - d.
 Products shall contain an aversive agent and a dye. - e.
 Products shall not be authorised in the form of tracking powder. - f.
-Products in the form of contact formulations, other than tracking powder, shall only be authorised for use by trained professionals indoors in places not accessible to children or non-target animals. - g.
+Products in the form of contact formulations, other than tracking powder, shall only be authorised for use by trained professionals indoors in places not accessible to children or non-target animals.

+- g.
 Only ready-to-use products shall be authorised. - h.
 Primary as well as secondary exposure of humans, non-target animals and the environment are minimised, by considering and applying all appropriate and available risk mitigation measures.
 These include for example the restriction to professional or trained professional use when possible and setting additional specific conditions per user category. - i.
 Dead bodies and uneaten bait shall be disposed of in accordance with local requirements.
 The method of disposal shall be described specifically in the national SPC and be reflected on the product label.

-B. Specific conditions per user category
+B. Specific conditions per user category4